martin-ockajak/automorph/docs/rest-rpc/README.md

 Consequently, **every RESTful API** design requires also designing its own **custom** remote call (RPC) **protocol**.

 REST-RPC is an attempt to make the **custom** protocol design step **unnecessary** by **providing a standard** protocol while retaining REST APIs suitability for **web applications**.
-In other words, REST-RPC prescribes those REST API concerns which make no difference but provides a choice of those which do.
+In other words, REST-RPC prescribes those REST API protocol aspects which make no difference but provides a choice of those aspects which matter.

 ## Request